staszek998/interviewme/README.md

-## Dear VP People Developer / Recruiter,
+## Dear InterviewMe Developer / Recruiter,

 this recruitment task was built with the _Facebook's_ powerful `create-react-app` boilerplate.